CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

   * collect data from online resources
   * process anonymised data so that it is de-anonymised.

 You can use online datasets for a projects with no ethics, as long as the data has been released as part of a dataset for research and the project isn't changing the data in a way that is unethical and/or goes against the original release.
+**If you are collecting a dataset from an online source then you will need to complete a full ethics application**

 ### Blanket Ethics